 The Legend of Hercules gets to have the distinct pleasure of being the first flop of 2014 at the box office and with critics and audiences alike and for good reason.
 There’s nothing here save maybe for Gaia Weiss who, albeit in a limited role, was decent (and easy on the eyes).
-Anyway, avoid this like the plague as there’s nothing redeeming, not even in the “it’s so bad it’s good” kind of way either.
+Anyway, avoid this as there’s nothing redeeming, not even in the “it’s so bad it’s good” kind of way either.

 The Legend of Hercules